christopheradams/christopheradams.io/_drafts/the-whites-of-aarons-eyes.md

 Cohen was interested in much more than AARON's outputs.
-He became attuned to the wonder of experiencing his creation *create,* and installed printers and plotters so as "to exhibit the program producing art rather than exhibiting only the things it produced."[^cohen2001] In the 1990s, Cohen discovered commercial alternatives to his 'home-made' hardware when large-format printers and (most important) digital projectors became viable for museum and gallery shows.
+He became attuned to the wonder of experiencing his creation *create,* and installed printers and plotters so as "to exhibit the program producing art rather than exhibiting only the things it produced."[^cohen2001] In the 1990s, Cohen discovered economical alternatives to his 'home-made' hardware when large-format printers and (most important) digital projectors became viable for museum and gallery shows.
 One time, as Cohen delivered a lecture, the audience's reaction to an